Why is it that just before my birthday, the

 emergency fund money on something other than an emergency, but right before my

-birthday, if she gets a new car, I want a new car.
+birthday, if that person gets a new car, I want a new car.
 That little green monster starts whispering

-like the insecure idiot I can be, panic, adding pressure to my bubble.
+like the insecure idiot I can be, panic, adding unnecessary, unhelpful pressure to my bubble.

 with begonias, a sparkling pool, a new Escalade, bags of new clothes, and every

-other item you desire and they tell you
+other item that you desire, and they tell you

-sole purpose in life is to be impressive to others, because they do not think
+sole purpose in life is to seem impressive to others because of the big secret they are desperately trying to keep: they do not think

 The pressure of meeting the Needs of our